drewmrodriguez/nft-sales-twitter-bot/README.md

 This code is licensed under the [ISC License](https://choosealicense.com/licenses/isc/).

 Please include proper attribution to my original repo if you fork, modify or utilize this repo in any way.
-Thank you!